 5. Foster a culture that creates value.

 Superb strategy and execution comes from the people within the enterprise.
-Cultures conducive to inspiring individuals and teams are the ones that deliver results.
+Cultures conducive to inspiring individuals and teams with meaningful work are the ones that deliver results.
 Procter and Gamble have been winning the culture game for 175 years.
 That is sustainable competitive advantage.
 And that is why a Board of Directors ought to give a damn about corporate culture.